 Wrongful Convictions Clinic

-The Wrongful Convictions Clinic investigates plausible claims of innocence made by North Carolina inmates convicted of felonies.
+The Wrongful Convictions Clinic investigates plausible claims of innocence made by people incarcerated for felonies in North Carolina.

 Many students describe their time in the clinic, working to exonerate individuals incarcerated for crimes they didn't commit, as their most rewarding experience during law school.